Dowdell's Knob

 Dowdell's Knob is a prominent mountain in Harris County, Georgia.
 It is the highest point in Harris County at 1,395 ft above sea level and the highest point on the Pine Mountain Range in the area.
 It is often referred to as a historical spot where former U.S. President Franklin D. Roosevelt would dine occasionally.
 He had a brick oven and picnic area constructed on this mountain for his use during his visits to nearby Warm Springs.
 Dowdell's Knob is located 66 mi south of Atlanta and 30 mi north of Columbus.
+Latitudinally, it is the southernmost mountain in the Southeastern United States east of the Mississippi River.

 The summit has the name of James and Lewis Dowdell, early settlers.